hodel33/ml-dupdetect-inzpo/README.md

 ## 📋 Overview

-This repository showcases a snippet from a larger Django project ([inzpo.me](https://inzpo.me)) that uses **Machine Learning** algorithms for the automated analysis and management of potential duplicate content.
+This repository showcases a snippet from a larger Django project ([inzpo.me](https://inzpo.me)) that uses **Machine Learning** algorithms and a custom Django Admin view for the automated analysis and management of potential duplicate content.
 <br>

 [inzpo.me](https://inzpo.me), a passion project of mine & [Dyaland](https://github.com/Dyaland), is a first-of-its-kind platform that uses Python and Django to seamlessly connect people with inspiring personalities by notifying users of guest appearances on podcasts.
 The platform emphasizes scalability, performance optimization, and user engagement through various integrations like Spotify/ChatGPT APIs, Django Q2 for async task management, trie search for efficient data retrieval, custom caching mechanisms and other innovative functionalities.